 Tackling serious violence

-The Safer Southwark Partnership is working hard to tackle serious violence in Southwark.
+The Southwark Safeguarding Boards are working hard to tackle violence in Southwark.

 The Southwark Anti-Violence Unit (SAVU)

 SAVU provides support for individuals aged 16 to 25 at risk from gang related activity or serious violence.
 They offer a range of interventions and clients are offered support in areas including education and training, substance misuse, finance and health.